Call for papers — GEBCO Science Day 2016

 - Policy as it relates to ocean floor mapping.
 Perspectives from private, academic, government, intergovernmental and international levels are welcomed and encouraged

 - Data and how it is growing, changing and getting better.
 Also who it is serving and how

 - Tools used in the past, present and future for processing & modeling the seafloor and related content

 - Art and/or Science of Bathymetry.
 What wonderful products are being produced for consumers and scientists alike

 Science Day is an excellent venue for exchanging ideas and growing new collaborations.
 Please come share your knowledge and join an international and cross-disciplinary team engaged in this exciting and fundamental work.

-Any contributor to Science Day may attend all meeting days of GEBCO’s Technical Sub-Committee on Ocean Mapping (TSCOM) and Sub-Committee on Regional Undersea Mapping (SCRUM), to be held 06-07 October 2015 at the Royale Chulan Hotel, located at Kuala Lumpur at Conlay Rd, 50450 Kuala Lumpur.
+Any contributor to Science Day may attend all meeting days of GEBCO’s Technical Sub-Committee on Ocean Mapping (TSCOM) and Sub-Committee on Regional Undersea Mapping (SCRUM), 10-11 October 2016 at the SHOA Conference Room.
 Find out more about our upcoming meetings.